neos/fusion-form/Documentation/Tutorials/ConditionalFields.md

 }
 ```

-If a field shall be always present but be required once other fields are filled the schema can be adjusted via @process and @if.
+If a field shall always be present but required once other fields are filled, the schema can be adjusted via `@process` and `@if`.

 ```
 renderer = Neos.Fusion.Form:Runtime.RuntimeForm {